Nils-Rudolf/SpeakNote/README.md

 ## Notes

-- The F5 shortcut is globally overridden, so the default macOS dictation function will be on fn+F5.
+- The F5 shortcut is fn+F5 with Macbook keyboards (depending on your settings) and F5 with most bluetooth keyboards.